Ruth Budd: Later career

 After her contract was not renewed in 1952, Budd went on to play with the Halifax Symphony Orchestra, the Hart House Orchestra, the CBC Symphony Orchestra, and the orchestras of the Canadian Opera Company, the National Ballet of Canada, and the Stratford Festival.
 In 1964 she was rehired by the Toronto Symphony Orchestra and performed as a double bassist until 1989, becoming "one of the most beloved members of the orchestra".

 Ruth had a musical duo, first with Abe Galper, a clarinetist in the TSO, and later, with her son Kevin.
 Over several decades, it is estimated that she gave over 300 music demonstrations in Toronto area schools under the auspices of the Toronto Symphony Education programs.
 Ruth toured the Eastern Arctic with Kevin, performing dozens of music demonstrations in school, community centres and libraries there.

 In 1993 Budd founded the Toronto Senior Strings.
 She was also the founding chairperson of the Organization of Canadian Symphony Musicians.

 Hobbies and Interests

 Ruth was an accomplished potter, with a kickwheel and a kiln in her basement.
 She was also a member of the Toronto Mandolin Orchestra for several decades.
 She loved Northwest coast carving and art and was a dedicated follower of Emily Carr, having read everything she wrote.

-In her retirement years she spent 17 years at Christie Gardens in Toronto, where she started a very successful choir, enriching the lives of many residents.
+In her retirement years, she spent 17 years at Christie Gardens in Toronto, where she started a choir, enriching the lives of many residents.